-The expanded track includes up to 50 customer-executed transactions on direct channels and up to 10 teller-executed transactions per month, and the cost ranges from NIS 20 to NIS 30, depending on the bank.
+The expanded track includes up to 50 customer-executed transactions and up to 10 tellerexecuted transactions per month, and the cost ranges from NIS 20 to NIS 30, depending on the bank.
 This track may be appropriate for small businesses and households that perform a relatively large number of transactions.